Segal Centre Jewish Arts Mentorship (J.A.M.)

 The Segal Centre’s Jewish Arts Mentorship (J.A.M.) initiative was created to help theatre makers foster skills, gain knowledge, build an artistic community, and receive valuable professional networking opportunities.

-The program seeks to support emerging theatre-makers over the age of 21 working on a project with Jewish themes or are engaged in issues of Jewish identity.
+The program seeks to support emerging creators over the age of 21 working on a project with Jewish themes or are engaged in issues of Jewish identity.
 Four candidates are chosen per cohort.

 What kinds of projects are a good match for J.A.M.?